CoderKingQ/Monopoly/README.md

 Ese Iyamu

 # Deliverables
-Project Code:
+Project Code: The project code consist of ... classes...
 UML Class Diagram:
-UML Sequence Diagram:
+UML Sequence Diagrams:
+  There are ... sequence diagrams for when a player buys a property, rents a property, goes bankrupt...

 # Description of the project:
 The goal of this project is to reproduce a simplified version of the game Monopoly.
 In this project,